 Seite 48

-Out , varlet , from my fight .
+... fight .
 Corn .
 What means your Grace ?
 Enter Gonerill .
 Lear .
 Who ftockt my fervant ?
 Regan , I've good hope , Thou didst not know on't .
 Who comes here ?
-O Heav'ns , If you do love old men , if your sweet sway ...
+O Heav'ns , If you do love old men , if your sweet sway ( 11 ) Hallow obedience ...

-Out , varlet , from my fight .
+... fight .
 Corn .
 What means your Grace ?
 Enter Gonerill .
 Lear .
 Who ftockt my fervant ?
 Regan , I've good hope , Thou didst not know on't .
 Who comes here ?
-O Heav'ns , If you do love old men , if your sweet sway ...
+O Heav'ns , If you do love old men , if your sweet sway ( 11 ) Hallow obedience ...

 Andere Ausgaben - Alle anzeigen